eighto6/CoCo/README.md

 # CoCo
-Context Correlation Discrepancy Analysis for Graph Anomaly Detection
+The source code of paper “Context Correlation Discrepancy Analysis for Graph Anomaly Detection”.

 ## Requirments
 This code requires the following
 Python>=3.7